Could SIBO(Small intestinal bacterial overgrowth) be at the root of your weight gain?

 Researchers took testing a little further and found a couple of connections to weight.
 In fact, the first connection showed a weight gain relapse in the positive gastric bypass SIBO group compared to the negative SIBO group.
 The second connection was a positive SIBO test after gastric bypass was associated with lower weight loss.

-So what do you do if you have SIBO symptoms?
-First off you need determine if it is actually SIBO.
+So what do you do if you have similar symptoms?
+First off you need determine if it is actually an overgrowth.

 How to find out if you have SIBO